 3. Italy

 Almost every traveler’s itinerary to Europe includes a visit to Rome.
 Considering its popularity, the costs are not that high.
-The historic city center is marked as UNESCO World Heritage Site.
+The historic city center is marked as a UNESCO World Heritage Site.
 Castles, cathedrals, ruins, memorials, fountains, and other structures are spread throughout the city.

 4. Greece

-Greece is considered one of the cheapest countries in Europe to live in; Greece is a beautiful country with endless spots that can accommodate visitors with different interests and financial constraints.
+Greece is a beautiful country with endless spots that can accommodate visitors with different interests and financial constraints.

 Many cheap flights are available to Athens, the capital city of Italy.
-Some of the world’s oldest temples, sculptures, and monuments may be seen in Athens.
-There are plenty of other islands to consider before zeroing in on the choice.
+Some of the world’s oldest temples, sculptures, and monuments may be seen in Athens—there are plenty of other islands to consider before zeroing in on the choice.

 5. Poland